|

 We will soon be uploading a fact sheet regarding the milestones for language development over the first few years of life.

 SpeakBeak Victoria can assess your child and provide you as a parent with some useful strategies to provide a language-rich learning environment.
 Therapy sessions may also be recommended to encourage language development, and ensure your child reaches their developmental potential.
 A hearing assessment by an audiologist is also often suggested as hearing or recurrent ear infections can impact on a child’s language development.
+We may also assess how your child uses language to interact with others (pragmatics).
+Pragmatics refers to the ‘unspoken’ rules of social interaction and conversation, something that most children will learn through watching their parents and other children.
+It includes things like understanding how to take turns in a conversation, staying ‘on topic’, as well as body language and eye contact.

 Speech

 Speech, or ‘articulation’ refers to the sounds that we use in talking, and how we put these sounds together to make words.
 Children go through stages of acquiring the sounds of speech just as they go through stages in acquiring words or language.
 It is quite normal for children to be unable to say particular sounds at particular ages; some speech sounds require quite tricky tongue acrobatics!!
+We will soon be uploading some general guidelines about the speech sounds a child should begin to say by various ages.

 Remember, if you are concerned about your child’s speech it is recommended that you have a speech pathology assessment to ensure your child is progressing along in keeping with their age and overall development.
 SpeakBeak Victoria can design individually tailored therapy programs to target speech sound errors, and train parents to provide therapy at home.